jeetsukumaran/tutorials_cheatsheets/heatmaps_in_R.md

 		&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Optional: Saving the heat map as PNG file](#png)<br>
 		&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Plotting the heat map](#plotting)<br>

-The files that I used can be downloaded from here:<br>
+<b>The files that I used can be downloaded from here:</b><br>
 Example dataset: [heatmaps_in_r.csv](https://raw.github.com/rasbt/tutorials_cheatsheets/master/datasets/heatmaps_in_r.csv)<br>
 R script: [heatmaps_in_r.R](https://raw.github.com/rasbt/tutorials_cheatsheets/master/scripts/heatmaps_in_r.R)<br>

 ![heatmap.png](./images/heatmaps_in_r.png "heatmap.png")

-Following this paragraph you see the whole shebang so that you know what you are dealing with: An R script that uses R's `gplot` package to create heat maps via the `heatmap.2()` function .
+Following this paragraph you see the whole shebang so that you know what you are dealing with: An R script that uses R's `gplot` package to create heat maps via the `heatmap.2()` function.
 It might look gargantuan considering that we "only" want to create a simple heat map, but don't worry, many of the parameters are not required, and I will discuss the details in the following sections.

 <a name="script"></a>
 # Script overview